CIRAIG/OpenIO-Canada/README.md

 ### Getting started

-Clone the repository (or download it) and install the different libraries required to run this Python class (requirements.txt).
+Clone the repository (or download it) and install the different libraries required to run this Python class (requirements.txt).<br>
+Note that we recommend working with version **3.9.7** of Python as we can ensure it works for that specific version.<br>
 Go to the doc folder and take a look at the demo.ipynb file to see how to generate the IO tables.

 ### Data used